rhoegen/IntelligentDrone/README.md

 Please note that you need to provide an internet connection with a LAN cable or seperate WiFi adapter to make the cognitive services request.

 ## Start the App
+On the first start the app will not be able to connect to the drone.
+You'll have to go to the settings page and enter all IDs that you have collected through the paragraphs above.
+The Settings will be saved on your device so with the next startup, you should see the drone feed in the appropriate page.

 # How it was done
 <TBD>